wernestine/tildatinkoffconnect/README.md

-# tildatinkoffconnect
+# Important
-Connecting the installment button on the Tilda website Info taken from official Tinkoff documentation
+Info taken from official Tinkoff documentation: https://forma.tinkoff.ru/docs/credit/examples/#script-example
+// This information is for informational purposes and should help with installing the code on your Tilda site //